pagkly/Zed/Investopedia3/Exchange of Futures for Physical (EFP) Definition.md

 ## Advantages of Exchange of Futures for Physical

 The obvious question is why not just do the transaction through the market?
 The answer is simply for the sake of efficiency.
 Large transactions impact the market as they are executed.
-This is why large traders sometimes break up transactions over time to reduce the impact of [slippage](https://www.investopedia.com/terms/s/slippage.asp).
+This is why large traders sometimes break up transactions over time to reduce the impact of [[slippage]](https://www.investopedia.com/terms/s/slippage.asp).
 Doing the exchange for futures outside the market pricing mechanism allows large, offsetting transactions to take place at a decided price.
-EFP is also used when the [market depth](https://www.investopedia.com/terms/m/marketdepth.asp) is not able to absorb the transaction—for example, a transaction involving thousands of contracts.
+EFP is also used when the [[market depth]](https://www.investopedia.com/terms/m/marketdepth.asp) is not able to absorb the transaction—for example, a transaction involving thousands of contracts.